t8rohman/conjoint-analysis/README.md

 - $B = (R_{11} + R_{12}) / (R_{21} + R_{22})$

 Where $R_{ij}$ is the range of partworths of bridging attribute j in subdesign i.
 Or in a simpler way, it's the **estimate for each features in conjoint design**, and **self-explicated score given by respondents in rating design**.
 As recommended, it's preferable to **go with the second one**, as it's more stable and consistent.

+## About this Library

+This library is used to calculate part worth from conjoint analysis and the extended self-rating score.
+Please see the docs to check some examples in Jupyter notebook file.